ucl-cssb/MIMIC/README.rst

 2. **Create the Conda Environment**

-   Create a new conda environment using the `environment.yml` file:
+   Create a new Conda environment using the `environment.yml` file:

    .. code-block:: bash